edwin3v3/edwin3v3/README.md

 ## 🎯 Current Objective

-To collaborate with **experienced engineering and research teams** that challenge and expand my technical and leadership capabilities — contributing to projects that combine **AI, software systems, and meaningful human impact**.
+To collaborate with **experienced engineering and business teams** that challenge and expand my technical and leadership capabilities — contributing to scaling solutions that combine **AI, software systems and other technologies** towards meaningful human impact.

 ---